Who is an Academic Counsellor, Education Counsellor, and Admin Department Professional?

 What Do Academic Counsellors, Education Counsellors, and Admin Departments Do?

-Academic Counsellors, Education Counsellors, and Admin Departments each have distinct yet interconnected roles within the education sector.
-Understanding their specific functions is crucial for students and professionals alike.
+Academic Counsellors, Education Counsellors, and Admin Departments each play distinct yet crucial roles in the education sector.
+Here's a breakdown of their primary functions:

-- Educational Planning: Assist students in selecting appropriate courses and academic programs.
+- Course Selection: Assisting students in choosing appropriate courses based on their interests and academic goals.

 How to Become an Academic Counsellor, Education Counsellor, or Join an Admin Department in India?

-Becoming an Academic Counsellor, Education Counsellor, or joining an Admin Department in India requires specific educational qualifications, skills, and experience.
+Becoming an Academic Counsellor, Education Counsellor, or joining an Admin Department in India requires specific education, skills, and experience.
 Here’s a step-by-step guide:

 -

-- Bachelor's Degree: Obtain a bachelor's degree in psychology, education, counseling, or a related field.
+- Obtain a Bachelor's degree in Education, Psychology, Counselling, or a related field.

 -